By Emily Lock

 Peer Reviewed

 I still remember filling out the application form for my driver’s license at the Redwood City, California Department of Motor Vehicles.
-I was 16 years old and ready to zoom …
+I was 16 years old and ready …